This article explains how to set up an experiment. For more background about experiments, read About campaign drafts and experiments.

 - It may take some time for your experiment’s ads to complete the review process and to start running, depending on the size of your original campaign.
 You may want to schedule your experiment to begin in the future to prevent your experiment from beginning before your ads have been reviewed.

 - You can decide what percentage of your original campaign’s budget that you want to allocate to your experiment.
-For Search campaigns in the new AdWords experience, you can also split your experiment by a cookie-based split or a search-based split.
+For Search campaigns in the Google Ads experience, you can also split your experiment by a cookie-based split or a search-based split.
 These experiments can help you see which campaign version performs better.
 You can then decide if you want people to see only your experiment or your original campaign, or show people both randomly.

 - As your experiment runs, you can monitor its performance.